buildbot/buildbot/master/docs/developer/master-worker.rst

 Building
 --------

-When a build starts, the master calls the slave's :meth:`startBuild` method.
+When a build starts, the master calls the worker's :meth:`startBuild` method.
 Each BuildStep instance will subsequently call the :meth:`startCommand` method, passing a reference to itself as the ``stepRef`` parameter.
 The :meth:`startCommand` method returns immediately, and the end of the command is